iams3cond/misc/assignments/assignment3/handout.md

 ```
 ### Notes:

-* You should write the private variant of `findSet` recursively.
+* Should you choose to write the private variant of `findSet` recursively.
 Think carefully
-about the base case here..
+about the base case.
 What testable characteristic do all *root* nodes have?

 * Because we're writing a generic template class, all methods in the implementation must begin with the line: `template <class T> /* normal method declaration goes here */`.
 This applies to constructors, destructors, etc as well.